CardboardIoT/smart-pinhole-workshop/exercises/receive_light/problem.md

 ## For this you will need

-1. Get lightmeter from npm: `npm install -g lightmeter`
+1. Get lightmeter from npm: `npm install lightmeter`

 In this solution you will need to:

 - `require` the `lightmeter` module
-- Instantiate a `LightMeter.Widget`
+- Instantiate a `LightMeterWidget` i.e. `var widget = new LightMeter.Widget`
-- `LightMeter.setLightLevel` when a message arrives on the `mqtt` connection.
+- `widget.setLightLevel` when a message arrives on the `mqtt` connection.

 ## Docs